nicholasferguson/YAD_t/Readme.md

 =====================================================================
 Sample console app output running a ruleset #3 from Rosettacode.org as a file named Rosetta.ruleset3.yad
 =====================================================================

-...
-Details from test file: Rosetta.ruleset3.yad
+* Details from test file: Rosetta.ruleset3.yad
-Source: NF Syntax testing rules
+* BNF Syntax testing rules

 - A -> apple
 - WWWW -> with
 - Bgage -> ->.*